 This year, there have been so many changes!
 The biggest of which was our moving to a new house after 10 years.
 Because of the move, it felt like we shed some old attachments and let go of a lot of accumulated belongings!
 For this list, I will share my top 10 highlights of 2018.

 1. Honed my focus on textiles, fiber arts and work in Indigo shibori

-2. Perfected the Art of the Indigo Iron Vat
+2. Practiced the art and chemistry of the Indigo Iron Vat

 3. Launched my Indigo Pillow collection inspired by our family trips to Northern India and Japan